pqvst/cafeandcowork/data/taipei/glog-cafe.md

 instagram: https://www.instagram.com/g_log_cafe/
 telephone: "+886227710737"
 website:
+images:
+  - entrance.jpg
+  - seating1.jpg
+  - seating2.jpg
+  - seating3.jpg
+  - menu1.jpg
+  - menu2.jpg
 ---

 A decent cafe to study or work from.
 It's comfortable, quiet, some seats have access to power, and there's WiFi.
 However, the interior feels a little generic, and the drink selection is quite ordinary.
+Still, it's a good option if you need a place in the area!